Nancy Sondel's Pacific Coast Children's Writers Workshop

 Find us on Facebook

-Write a one-sentence blurb about your novel, distilling it to no more than 40 words.
+Write a one- or two-sentence “pitch” about your novel, distilling it to no more than 40 words.
 Don’t try to compress every important event into this sentence; just answer: “What’s your story about?”
-Be as specific as possible.
-Include protagonist’s age (deleting “years old” saves words); time and place, if not contemporary; and the main character’s urgent, well-motivated need or desire (internal and external conflict).
+Be specific.
+Include protagonist’s age (deleting “years old” saves words); time and place, if not contemporary; and the main character’s driving, well-motivated need or desire (internal and external conflict).

-• When Seth’s best friend, Matt, illegally shoots a wolf, 12-year-old Seth struggles to determine if their friendship can overcome their philosophical differences. — By multiple award-winning author Mary Casanova, summarizing Wolf Shadows, a then-in-progress novel (now published by Hyperion).
+• When Seth’s best friend, Matt, illegally shoots a wolf, 12-year-old Seth struggles to determine if their friendship can overcome their philosophical differences. — By award-winning author Mary Casanova, summarizing Wolf Shadows (Hyperion).
 More tips included in Casanova’s helpful article accompanying our application.
 (22 words)

 • Haunted by her dead baby sister, 12-year-old Bree struggles to exorcise or at least soothe not only the ghost but the guilty memories of her own role in the death. — By PCCWW alum Joni Sensel, summarizing Blank Pages.
 (30 words)

-Sales pitch: Imagine you’re an editor presenting this manuscript to your publisher’s editorial board for a vote.
-Answer the following: What’s the hook that will help us market this book; what distinguishes it from others of its genre?
-How might this story touch an adolescent’s emotions and cultivate his/her thought processes?
-Why do you think this novel would appeal to kids, educators, booksellers, and other readers?
+Imagine you’re an editor presenting this manuscript to your publisher’s editorial board for a vote.
+What’s the hook that will help us market this book; what distinguishes it from others of its genre?
+How might this story touch adolescents’ emotions and cultivate their thought processes?
+Why do you think this novel would appeal to readers?
 (Why are you passionate about writing it?)

 “Good writing has to do with not counting drafts, not keeping track of how many times